akueckes/z80pack/README.md

 This will take some time, in the meantime go out for a coffee...

-If the build fails, this is usually related to missing dependencies.
+If the build fails, this is usually related to missing dependencies and/or mismatch with the used version of gcc.
+Install whatever is missing, and consider to add -std=gnu11 to the CFLAGS definitions in arch/x86/realmode/rm/Makefile and arch/x86/boot/Makefile.

 Create a file /mnt/c/Users/&lt;username&gt;/.wsconfig with the content